Fuyt27/dscBLAST/README.md

 #### Visualization

-we provide three forms of visualizations
+we provide three forms of visualization

 ```R
 #Sankey plot